jorisguffens/Powertunes/README.md

 - [x] Duplicate finder and remover

-## Why?
+## Why I created this

-When switching music streaming service, I used a tool to move my playlists to Spotify.
-I noticed that a lot of the songs in the converted playlist were a remixed version, cover, instrumental... instead of the original.
-That's why I created this tool, to fix those issues and do some magic.
+When switching music streaming service, I used an app to move my playlists to Spotify.
+I noticed that a lot of the songs in the converted playlist were a remixed, cover, instrumental... version instead of the original.

+This app is meant to fix those issues and also add some extra handy functionality.